kantharajucn/CLIP-imagenet-evaluation/README.md

 ## Running training and evaluation on Slurm

 Use the scripts `rain.sh` and `test.sh` to run training and testing the models on SLURM cluster.

+## License

+1. CLIP model is taken from https://github.com/openai/CLIP, please adhere to the license of this repository.